British-Columbia/Provincial-Court/Judgements/2022 MCR Rev. 4 (90006).md

 *Held:*

 - Workplace speech is not protected by s.
 2(b) of the *Charter*.
-- The mayor has exclusive discretion dismiss his staff with cause.
+- The mayor has exclusive discretion to dismiss his staff with cause.

 ---